 The ITIL 4 Foundation certification introduces the ITIL framework and enables candidates to look at ITSM through an end-to-end operating model for the creation, delivery and continual improvement of tech-enabled products and services.
 The certification can help candidates who require a basic understanding of the ITIL framework, want to use ITIL to enhance ITSM, or those whose organization has adopted ITIL.

-- The four dimensions of Service Management
+- The 4 dimensions of service management

 ITIL 4 Managing Professional

-- ITIL 4 Specialist Drive Stakeholder Value.
+- ITIL 4 Specialist Drive Stakeholder Value (DSV).
 This module covers all types of engagement and interaction between a service provider and their customers, users, suppliers, and partners.
 It focuses on the conversion of demand into value via IT-enabled services.
 The module covers key topics such as SLA design, multi-supplier management, communication, relationship management, CX and UX design, and customer journey mapping.
 It provides candidates with the tools to increase stakeholder satisfaction which is integral to business success in the current competitive landscape.

-- ITIL 4 Specialist High Velocity IT.
+- ITIL 4 Specialist High Velocity IT (HVIT).
 This module explores the ways in which digital organizations and digital operating models function in high velocity environments.
 This module includes the use of working practices such as Agile and Lean, and technical practices and technologies such as Cloud, Automation, and Automatic Testing, focusing on rapid delivery of products and services to obtain maximum value.
 This module is aimed at IT managers and practitioners involved in digital services or digital transformation projects working within or towards high velocity environments.

 ITIL 4 Strategic Leader

 To earn ITIL Master certification, you must be able to explain and justify how you personally have selected and applied a range of knowledge, principles, methods, and techniques from the ITIL Framework and supporting management techniques to achieve desired business outcomes in one or more practical assignments.

-- Have earned the ITIL Expert certificate
+- Have earned previous ITIL certificates

-- Have worked in ITSM with 5+ years’ experience in leadership, managerial, or higher management
+- Have worked in ITSM with experience in leadership, managerial, or higher management

 - Ensure extensive practical hands-on experience with ITIL